 How can cataracts be treated?

 Early cataracts could be controlled by eye drops to slow down its progression.
 If you are diagnosed with mature cataracts, the ophthalmologist may advise a cataract surgery for you.
-Fortunately, with modern technological advances, cataract surgery is possibly one of the safest and most successful surgical procedures, usually taking about 15 minutes per eye by an experienced surgeon.
+Fortunately, with modern technology, cataract surgery is a safe surgical procedures, usually taking about 15 minutes per eye by a capable surgeon.
 A successful cataract treatment will restore your vision, giving you a clear vision.

 What should I expect if I wish to have cataract surgery?